dxatscale/sfpowerscripts/docs/_docs/Tasks/Common-Utility-Tasks/Install SFDX CLI.md

 **Changelog**

+* 6.0.5 Refactored to use revamped folder structure
 * 5.0.3 Minor formatting fixes
 * 5.0.0 Add support for overriding api version to be used in commands
 * 4.0.5 Introduce support to work on Hosted Windows Agents and also support installation of additional plugins